Support for Students

 Let us reflect on Mahatma Gandhi’s words, “If you want to change the world, start with yourself.”

 The Brandeis Counseling Center (BCC) remains available as a resource to all undergraduate and graduate students.
-If you have an urgent need, please call 781-736-3785 to speak with the on-call clinician.
-While we are able to offer telehealth to students residing in Massachusetts, we continue to evaluate the possibility of extending telehealth to other states in the near future.
+If you have an urgent need, please call 781-736-3730 to be connected with the on-call clinician.
+While we are able to offer telehealth to students residing in Massachusetts, we continue to evaluate the possibility of extending telehealth to other states.
 We will work with all students to help them secure treatment in the area they are residing.

-Due to the fact that each state has its own licensure requirements, the BCC cannot provide traditional therapy across state lines, but may offer periodic consultations for students, in the form of one-on-one consultation, support groups, or conversations about off-campus referrals.
+We offer periodic consultations for students, in the form of one-on-one consultation, support groups, and conversations about off-campus referrals.

-Students are invited to participate in our virtual workshops.
-If you have ideas about how the BCC can be responsive to students during this time, please email us.
+Please check back soon for our Fall 2020 Workshops.
+If you have ideas about how the BCC can be responsive to students during this time, please email us

 - If you are seeking routine care, or a referral in your local area, please contact us at the above phone number.
 We will recommend individualized resources and referrals.